Product Data Sheet

 |Application Temperature:||20˚ F (-7˚ C) Min.|

 |Lap Peel Strength @ 39° F (4° C)

 Surface Preparation … All surfaces to be protected must be clean, dry, frost-free, and smooth.
 Remove any sharp protrusions and repair all defects.
 Prepare substrate per manufacturer’s instruction prior to application of membrane.

 All surfaces to receive AIR-SHIELD LOW TEMP must be clean of oil, dust, and excess mortar.
 Strike masonry joints flush.
+All walls to receive AIR-SHIELD LOW TEMP must be capped to prevent moisture infiltration from entering the wall during construction.
 Concrete surfaces must be smooth and without large voids, spalled areas, or sharp protrusions.
 Concrete must be cured a minimum of 14 days and must be dry before AIR-SHIELD LOW TEMP is applied.
 Where curing compounds are used, they must be clear resin-based, without oil, wax, or pigments.

 Surface Conditioning … All surfaces to which AIR-SHIELD LOW TEMP is to be applied must be addressed.
 MEL-PRIME™ W/B water-based adhesive can be used when temperatures are above 40º F (4º C).
 Use MEL-PRIME adhesive in colder weather and at higher application temperatures for maximum adhesion.
 MEL-PRIME may be applied with a roller to an area that is to be covered the same day.
 Uncovered areas must be re-applied with MEL-PRIME the next day.
 See product container for complete application, drying information and precautions.